ballerine-io/ballerine/README.md

    - Click on the specific view that corresponds to the open case.

 4. **Approving the Case in the Case Management:**
-   - Within the case management view, proceed with the approval actions.
+   - In the case management view, you can proceed with the approval actions.

 5. **Seeing the Case State as Approved in the Monitoring Dashboard:**
    - Return to the monitoring dashboard.